Thank you to Theia for sensitivity reading this chapter!

 “Go,” I hissed.
 “Now!”

 She nodded, and a second later, I was holding smoke and empty air.
+Something flitted away, a butterfly or a bird, something small.
 And two seconds later, the screaming started.
 The hallucinations were gone.

 I got to my feet as fast as I could, hurtling to the back and grabbing Nathan.
 “Call an Uber home.
 Now!”

 Then I just had to get Will.
 People were stampeding out of the McDonald’s, and nobody had stopped to notice who had been holding the gun.
 They’d all been on the magical equivalent of LSD.
 They’d all give five hundred different reports.